tomkaoru/CLANNAD-Face-Recognition/README.md

 **Description：**

 A program that detects the face(s) of character(s) from the anime CLANNAD and outputs the name of the character(s) and their location in the image.
-The reason I choose CLANNAD for face detection is because the characters from CLANNAD have similar eye shape and I thought it is difficult to correctly detect each character compared to charcters in other animes.
-The program can detect 8 characters mentioned in CLANNAD's [official homepage](https://www.tbs.co.jp/clannad/clannad1/04chara/chara.html).
+The reason I choose CLANNAD for face detection is that the characters from CLANNAD have similar eye shapes and I thought it is difficult to correctly detect each character compared to characters in other animes.
+The program can detect 8 characters mentioned on CLANNAD's [official homepage](https://www.tbs.co.jp/clannad/clannad1/04chara/chara.html).

   | Input image | Output image |
   | ------ | ------ |